Weight Gain Calculator

 Macronutrient Ratios For Weight Gain

-If your goal is to gain lean muscle mass, you should consume a higher proportion of your calories from protein.
+If your goal is to gain lean muscle mass, you should consume more protein calories.
 Mike Roussell recommends the following baseline macronutrient ratios.

 Note that these ratios are based on the overall percentage of calories consumed.